arezamoosavi/real-time-datalake/README.md

-# data-warehousing-clickhouse-presto
+# data-warehousing-clickhouse-trino
-A data warehouse architecture with clickhouse, presto and using airflow spark and kafka.
+A data warehouse architecture with clickhouse, trino and using airflow spark and kafka.